o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 : The duration of the discards which helps to distinguish transient from persistent issues.

 FEATURE-DISCARD-CLASS:
-: The type or class of discards, which is crucial for selecting the appropriate of mitigation - for example: error discards may require taking faulty components out of service; no-buffer discards may require traffic redistribution; intended policy discards typically require no automated action
+: The type or class of discards, which is crucial for selecting the appropriate mitigation - for example: error discards may require taking faulty components out of service; no-buffer discards may require traffic redistribution; intended policy discards typically require no automated action

-While FEATURE-DISCARD-SCOPE, FEATURE-DISCARD-RATE, and FEATURE-DISCARD-DURATION are implicitly supported by MIB-II {{?RFC2863}} and the YANG Data Model for Interface Management {{?RFC8343}}, FEATURE-DISCARD-CLASS requires a more detailed classification scheme than they define.
+While FEATURE-DISCARD-SCOPE, FEATURE-DISCARD-RATE, and FEATURE-DISCARD-DURATION are implicitly supported by the Interfaces Group MIB {{?RFC2863}} and the YANG Data Model for Interface Management {{?RFC8343}}, FEATURE-DISCARD-CLASS requires a more detailed classification scheme than they define.
 The following Information Model defines such a classification scheme to enable automated mapping from loss signals to appropriate mitigation actions.

 # Information Model   {#infomodel}

-The Information Model is defined using YANG {{?RFC7950}},  with Data Structure Extensions {{!RFC8791}}, allowing the model to remain abstract and decoupled from specific implementations in accordance with {{?RFC3444}}.
-This abstraction supports different data model implementations - for example, in YANG, IPFIX {{?RFC7011}}, gMNI {{gMNI}} or SNMPv3 {{?RFC3411}} - while ensuring consistency across implementations.
+The Information Model is defined using YANG {{!RFC7950}}, with Data Structure Extensions {{!RFC8791}}, allowing the model to remain abstract and decoupled from specific implementations in accordance with {{?RFC3444}}.
+This abstraction supports different data model implementations - for example, in YANG, IPFIX {{?RFC7011}}, gNMI {{?gMNI}} or SNMPv3 {{?RFC3411}} - while ensuring consistency across implementations.
 Using YANG for the Information Model enables this abstraction, leverages the community's familiarity with its syntax, and ensures lossless translation to the corresponding YANG data model, which is defined in {{datamodel}}.

 ## Structure {#infomodel-structure}